szensk/sublmoon/README.md

 Description
 ===========

-Moonscript is a package for [Sublime Text 2/3](http://www.sublimetext.com).
+Moonscripty is a package for [Sublime Text 2/3](http://www.sublimetext.com).
 It adds a live parser based on [LuaSublime](https://github.com/rorydriscoll/LuaSublime) to [moonscript-tmbundle](https://github.com/leafo/moonscript-tmbundle).

 Installation
 ============

-You can install this package through [Package Control](https://sublime.wbond.net/installation), simply use Command Palette: Package Control Install Package -> Moonscript.
+You can install this package through [Package Control](https://sublime.wbond.net/installation), simply use Command Palette: Package Control Install Package -> Moonscripty.

 Alternatively, you can install this package by running the following command in your Packages directory: